tarkah/lazystream/README.md

 - xmltv and m3u playlist formats can be generated for all games using the `generate` subcommand

 - Games can be recorded using the `record` subcommand.
 This requires StreamLink is installed and in your path.
 If a game is live, you can use the `--restart` flag to start recording from the beginning of the stream.
-Currently `best` quality is used with StreamLink, the `--quality` option doesn't affect this, for now.
+Quality `--quality` can be specified to use a specific quality setting.

 - Games can be casted to a chromecast using the `cast` subcommand.
 In addition to Streamlink, VLC is required to cast the stream.